francolutzen/Lighting-Control-Lab/Foundations/DMX-Addressing.md

 However, this is not a limitation of the DMX512 protocol itself.

-It is simply a limitation of how certain hardware consoles are designed.
+It is simply a way certain hardware consoles organize DMX channels for the user.

 In reality, DMX512 only provides a universe containing 512 channels.